Winry Rockbell: In the manga

 While the Elrics continue their search for the Philosopher's Stone, they decide to go meet their old mentor, Izumi Curtis.
 Winry gets them to take her to Rush Valley, the automail capital of the world, along the way, much to their dismay.
 There she meets a pickpocket named Paninya.
 They become friends because Winry convinces her to try to earn her money honestly and helps her out and her interest in automail.
 Winry also meets the family of Dominic, an automail engineer, and when Dominic's daughter-in-law goes into labor, Winry successfully delivers her baby at the mere age of 15, saving the lives of both the mother and baby.
-She asks to be Dominic's apprentice, but is refused both because Dominic doesn't take apprentices and because he has an unexplained past with her grandmother, Pinako, and is terrified of her.
+She asks to be Dominic's apprentice, but is refused both because Dominic does not take apprentices and because he has an unexplained past with her grandmother, Pinako, and is terrified of her.
 He introduces her to another engineer named Garfiel, who happily takes her on.
 Some time later, Winry returns with the Elrics to Central Headquarters and finds that Hughes was murdered, leaving Winry grieving.
 When the Elrics confront the criminal Scar once again to get closer to the Philosopher's Stone, Winry goes there to try to help them, only to discover during the fight that Scar killed her parents during the Ishvalan War.
 Overcome by disbelief and grief, Winry points a gun at Scar, but Ed jumps in front of her and pins the gun down, allowing Scar to flee with Al in pursuit.
-Winry becomes distressed that she couldn't bring herself to shoot because of how he killed her innocent parents, but Ed reassures her that her hands aren't meant to kill, but are meant for saving lives.
+Winry becomes distressed that she could not bring herself to shoot because of how he killed her innocent parents, but Ed reassures her that her hands are not meant to kill, but are meant for saving lives.
 After Ed delivers her to the custody of others, despite her desire to have him stay, Winry spends the rest of the day with King Bradley.
 After Scar escapes, Winry is urged to return to Rush Valley by her loyal customers, and Ed promises her the next time he makes her cry they will be tears of joy.
 After this, she realizes she has been in love with him.